tylerhill90/snake-ai/README.md

 # Snake AI
-A classic game of snake implemented with OOP.
+A classic game of snake made with [PyGame](https://www.pygame.org/news) and implemented with OOP.
 Three AIs are available to play the game as well.
 They are as follows:

 - A simple heuristic approach using euclidean distance to the food
 - An A* pathfinding approach combined with the simple heuristic